Best Study Bibles for Men: 7 Picks Worth Buying in 2026

 Translation is worth considering independently of the study notes.
 ESV is the most precise.
 NIV is the most widely read.
 CSB sits between them.
 If you are in a church that uses a specific translation, starting there makes sense for cross-referencing.

-If you are buying one Bible and want it to last: the ESV Study Bible or NIV Men's Study Bible are the investments.
+If you are buying one Bible and want it to last: the ESV Study Bible or Every Man's Bible (NIV) are the investments.
 If you already have a study Bible and want to go further: add the NIV Cultural Backgrounds Study Bible alongside it.
 The two together cover most of what a serious student of Scripture needs in print.

 Frequently asked questions